godotengine/godot-docs/tutorials/physics/using_kinematic_body_2d.rst

 What is a kinematic body?
 -------------------------

-``KinematicBody2D`` is for implementing bodies that are to be controlled via code.
+``KinematicBody2D`` is for implementing bodies that are controlled via code.
-They detect collisions with other bodies when moving, but are not affected by engine physics properties, like gravity or friction.
+Kinematic bodies detect collisions with other bodies when moving, but are not affected by engine physics properties, like gravity or friction.
 While this means that you have to write some code to create their behavior, it also means you have more precise control over how they move and react.